kaboc/async-phase/packages/async_phase_notifier/README.md

   return ValueListenableBuilder<AsyncPhase<Weather>>(
     valueListenable: notifier,
     builder: (context, phase, _) {
-      // Shows a progress indicator while fetching and
+      // Shows a loading indicator while fetching and
       // either the result or an error when finished. return phase.when(
         waiting: (weather) => const CircularProgressIndicator(),